Tougher than steel: Japan looks to wood pulp to make lighter auto parts

 "I thought that if Howard Hughes could find a way to use wood to build a massive plane, why not use wood to make a material that was as strong as steel," he said.

-The cost of mass producing a kilogram of cellulose nanofiber is currently around 1,000 yen ($9).
+The cost of mass producing a kilogramme of cellulose nanofibre is currently around 1,000 yen ($9).

-Industry experts anticipate that carbon fiber prices will fall to around $10 per kg by 2025.
+Industry experts anticipate that carbon fibre prices will fall to around $10 per kg by 2025.

-Analysts say high-tensile steel and aluminum will be the more popular alternative for many years to come, considering parts makers would need to overhaul production lines and figure out ways to fasten new materials like cellulose nanofiber onto other car parts.
+Analysts say high-tensile steel and aluminium will be the more popular alternative for many years to come, considering parts makers would need to overhaul production lines and figure out ways to fasten new materials like cellulose nanofibre onto other car parts.

 Anthony Vicari, an applied materials analyst at Lux Research in Boston, said it "would be a big deal" though if Yano's projections prove to be correct.